adrienhoff/Update_ARCGIS_Hosted_Feature_Servcice/README.md

 Store both authentication files to a folder with secure access.

 Replace 'your_table', 'your_item_id', 'your_profile', and any other placeholders with your actual database table, feature layer ID, ArcGIS profile, etc. Make sure to fill in the update and delete logic according to your specific requirements.

+The bat file can be used to automate the process in NSSM.